apache/tomcat-site/README.txt

 immediately, so go to http://tomcat.apache.org/ and have fun.

-To update the documentation for Tomcat 5.5.x, Tomcat 6.0.x, Tomcat 7.0.x:
+To update the documentation for Tomcat 6.0.x or 7.0.x:
 ==========================================================================

 1. If you are using the "sparse" checkout feature, make sure that